XiLin03/XiLin03.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Xi Lin is an undergraduate majoring in artificial intelligence at Chongqing University.
+He has some experience in academic research and is now exploring his new interests and research directions.
 {style="text-align: justify;"}